Home

 When comparing A/D Converters it would be common to see them displayed like this:

-24-bit/48kHz -- where 24 is the Bit Depth and 48kHz is the Sampling Frequency.
+24-bit / 48kHz -- where 24 is the Bit Depth and 48kHz is the Sampling Frequency.

-Which Sample Rate Is Right For Me?
+Which Sampling Rate Is Right For Me?

 If this sounds like you, or someone you know...